Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Affiliate Marketing Models in Modern Digital Space

-Affiliate marketing has grown a lot, offering many ways for businesses to work with influencers and sell more14.
-In the U.S., spending on affiliate marketing is set to jump from $5.4 billion in 2017 to $8.2 billion by 202214.
-Globally, it’s expected to hit $13 billion in 202214.
-This strategy can bring in a lot of money and is seen as a smart investment14.
+Affiliate marketing has grown a lot, offering many ways for businesses to work with influencers and sell more.
+In the U.S. affiliate marketing spending is projected to reach nearly $16 billion by 2028, while the global affiliate marketing industry reached $18.5 billion in 2024 and is expected to surpass $31 billion by 2031 (Cognitive Market Research, 2024).
+This strategy can bring in a lot of money and is seen as a smart investment.

-It’s also a cost-effective way to make money and reduce marketing risks14.
+It’s also a cost-effective way to make money and reduce marketing risks.

 Common Commission Structures